-When I finally succeeded in developing a gluten-free cookie recipe that could also be made free from soy, dairy and eggs (it’s already nut-free), was plenty pliable and thus easy to roll and cut out, baked up soft and chewy or crunchy and crispy if baked longer (some people prefer their cookies one way, not the other) and allowed me to eat the cookie dough with reckless abandon because it had no eggs, I knew I was in trouble!
-I had not only created a great cookie recipe that nearly everyone could enjoy, but I had made it too darn easy for me to over-eat cookie dough!
+When I finally succeeded in developing a gluten-free cookie recipe that could also be made free from soy, dairy and eggs (it’s already nut-free), was pliable and easy to roll and cut out, baked up soft and chewy or crunchy and crispy if baked longer AND allowed me to eat the eggless cookie dough with reckless abandon, I knew I was in trouble!
+I had not only created a great cookie recipe that nearly everyone could enjoy, but I had made it too darn easy for me to eat the cookie dough!

 This is a recipe I know you and your family will enjoy at every festive season or for no reason at all, except to have awesome cookies!
 My family makes sugar cut-out cookies in December, of course, but we also make them for Valentine’s Day, Mardi Gras, St. Patrick’s Day, Easter, July 4, Halloween, Thanksgiving … you getting inspired yet?
 Enjoy this recipe with your family on any occasion!

 *Note: I include many different egg replacement recipes in Free for All Cooking, but I also note that Ener-G brand egg replacer works really well in cookies.
 If your family avoids eggs, this product should be in your cupboard!
 I don’t choose it for every type of recipe, but it does work really nicely in cookies.
 If you can use eggs, obviously, feel free to use the egg called for in this recipe instead.

 Also, if you are looking for a refined-sugar-free version of this recipe, try coconut palm sugar, pulsed in a food processor or blender until fine and smooth.

 - 1/2 cup shortening (Earth Balance® Shortening Sticks or coconut oil)

 - 1 cup granulated cane sugar or palm sugar (see note above)